 Age wasn't a factor for any of these authors, and it shouldn't be for you either.

-There is even a website, Bloom, dedicated to "authors whose first books were published when they were 40 or older; who bloomed in their own good time".
+In fact, the website, Bloom, is dedicated to "authors whose first books were published when they were 40 or older; who bloomed in their own good time."

 When it comes to writing and publishing your first novel, it's never too late.